 Once you have selected a candidate for your internship position, encourage the student to contact to our office or review the student Academic Credit page to complete the required paperwork.
-Students who take academic credit for their internship are required to complete the Online Learning Agreement and work with a faculty internship advisor.
+Students who take academic credit for their internship are required to complete the Experiential Learning Agreement (ELO) and work with a faculty internship advisor.

 The internship supervisor should be an individual who will directly supervise the work of the intern.
 The individual should also be considered a highly-trained professional in the skills the intern hopes to improve.

 It is the supervisor's responsibility to help develop an internship work plan with the student's learning objectives in mind.
 The supervisor should also schedule regular meetings with the intern to discuss the intern's progress and any difficulties they may be facing.
 In reality, hiring an intern can be fairly time consuming and the supervisor should be prepared to spend ample time working with the intern to provide additional training and guidance.